-When you are enrolled, your money will automatically be invested in the default investment option for your plan.
-This is the investment chosen by your employer for members who haven't selected their own investments.
-You can find out more about this on page 17.
+There are a variety of Legal & General investment funds that you can choose from.
+If you don't want to make investment decisions, you will be invested into the default investment option.
+This is the investment option chosen by your employer for members who haven't selected their own investments.

 The default investment option is considered suitable for most people, but it may not reflect your personal circumstances or goals.
 So it's a good idea to look at the other investment choices and decide whether you want to move your money to a different option.